Rhodes University SRC saddened by death of student Khensani Maseko

 Tributes and messages of condolences from friends and loved ones have been pouring in on social media.

-It is alleging Maseko committed suicide after she was raped in May this year.
+It is believed Maseko committed suicide after she was raped in May this year.

 Maseko was a third year BA student at the institution.